redhat-performance/jetlag/docs/deploy-mno-byol.md

-# Deploy a Bare Metal cluster via Jetlag from a non-standard lab, BYOL (Bring Your Own Lab), quickstart
+# Deploy a Multi Node OpenShift cluster via Jetlag from a non-standard lab, BYOL (Bring Your Own Lab), quickstart

-Assuming that you receive a set of machines to install OCP, this guide walks you through getting a bare-metal cluster installed on this allocation.
+Assuming that you receive a set of machines to install OCP, this guide walks you through getting a multi node cluster installed on this allocation.
 For the purposes of the guide, the machines used are Dell r660s and r760s running RHEL 9.2.
 In a BYOL (or with any non-homogeneous allocation containing machines of different models) due to the non-standard interface names and NIC PCI slots, you must craft Jetlag's inventory file by hand.

 In other words, the `create-inventory` playbook is not used with BYOL.
 You must instead create your own inventory file manually, which means gathering information regarding the machines such as NIC names and MAC addresses.
 Therefore, thinking about simplifying this step, it is recommended to group machines of same/similar models wisely to be the cluster's control-plane and worker nodes.